Jack-42/python-word-counter/README.md

 # python-word-counter
-A simple word counter as a cmd line tool implemented in Python.
+A simple word counter implemented in Python.